-The purpose of this policy is to raise awareness of expected behaviours whilst working at, or for, the Every Child Every Day Academy Trust, prevent harassment and provide a means of quickly and effectively resolving issues which arise so that employees can continue to work together harmoniously.
+The purpose of this policy is to raise awareness of expected behaviours whilst working at, or for, the ECEDAT, prevent harassment and provide a means of quickly and effectively resolving issues which arise so that employees can continue to work together harmoniously.

-The Governing Body is mindful of its obligations under the Equality Act 2010 and the Worker Protection (Amendment of Equality Act 2010) Act 2023, and its commitments to the Equality, Diversity and Inclusion Policy, and this procedure will be applied fairly and consistently to all employees.
+The Governing Body is mindful of its obligations under the Equality Act 2010 [and its commitments to the Equality, Diversity and Inclusion Policy] and this procedure will be applied fairly and consistently to all employees.
 This policy covers bullying and harassment of and by employees, contractors, governors, volunteers, agency staff and anyone else engaged to undertake work whether by direct contract or otherwise.
-The policy also applies to bullying or harassment by third parties.
 Where the complainant or alleged harasser is not employed, this policy will apply with any necessary modifications in place.
 This policy does not apply in relation to pupils for whom there is a separate behaviour policy in place.